|My Favourite Planet > English > People > |

 Thessaloniki Archaeological Museum.
 Inv.
 No. 5344 T.

-Small ceramic plate with a painting of Hermes.
+Fragment of a small ceramic plate with a painting of Hermes.

 Found in the Tiber River, Rome.